patthebug/msan622/final-project/README.md

 In the prototype exercise, I had started by displaying only a single plot which was the bubble plot.
 I still had some interactivity in place based on which I received some valuable feedback.
 The plot that I had displayed was certainly 'vanilla' and did not look the best at the time.

 One of the best feedback points that I received was to put my data on a logarithmic scale in order to avoid cluttering of the data which is much harder to visualize.
-When I showed the bubble plot for both, white and red wines at the same time, the Y axis did not match for both plots.
+When I showed the bubble plot for both, white and red wines at the same time, the Y axis was not the same for both plots.
 I made the change and now the axes align properly.

+Another feedback that I received was to remove the drop down list for enabling the user to choose their own color scheme.
+I figured that it wasn't adding a lot of value to the visualizations and thus I took it out.

 I was also asked during the exercise to remove the slider for changing the alpha value which I did not completely agree with.
 I wanted this slider to be there because different viewers have different preferences.
 Some user may prefer higher alpha values over lower values and vice versa.
 This is why I still have the alpha slider in place.